jorishr/notes-on-javascript/_basics/operators/operators.md

 console.log(typeof true) 	//-> boolean
 ```
 ### The ternary operator
-The TERNARY or CONDITIONAL operator operates on three values: It has a conditional statement and based on the outcomes returns the first or the second value.
+The *ternary* or conditional operator operates on three values: It has a conditional statement and based on the outcomes returns the first or the second value.
 The conditional operator can be a useful replacement for and if/else statement.
 ```javascript
 console.log(true ?
 1 : 2); 	//-> 1
 console.log(false ?
 1 : 2); //-> 2